ToolJet/ToolJet/docs/docs/how-to/access-users-groups.md

 title: Enable/Disable a Component Using Current User's Property
 ---

-# Enable/Disable a component using current user's property

 Let's take a look at the exposed variables of the currentUser property by clicking on the **[inspector](/docs/app-builder/left-sidebar/#inspector)** icon on the left sidebar:

 - **email** : The value can accessed using `{{globals.currentUser.email}}`